comit/sonoff-bridge/Control-a-Sonoff-using-a-remote-button.md

 Pat B

 ## Update
-#### 2017-06-10
+#### 2017-11-12
-This design still works with version 5.1.5 of the firmware.
+This design still works with version 5.5.2 of the firmware.
 There's no need anymore to create a special build; the new design allows you to customize the code at runtime.

 For the above schematic, go into the Config Module menu and set
 - Module: 18 WeMos D1 mini
-- GPIO0: 13 Button1
+- GPIO0: 09 Switch1
 - GPIO2: 03 DHT22

+and set switchtopic1 to the topic for the device you want to control, and switchmode1 to 3 (toggle).
 That's all you need to do :)

+I also discovered that the button *must* be a momentary pushbutton; don't use a switch, because both GPIO0 and GPIO2 must be floating at boot time.

 ## Another Update
 #### 2017-09-22